snowdj/en-1/_posts/2014-03-17-fit-power-law.markdown

 ![](http://farm3.staticflickr.com/2767/13213038184_4d8fb106d2_z.jpg)

-###　How to construct your model?
+## How to construct your model?

 Using the DGBD model, we can fit the frequency-rank data almost perfectly.
 However, there are many other other forms of alternative equations.
 For example, there are Zipf-Manderbrot Model and [its modifications](http://statweb.stanford.edu/~owen/courses/306a/ZipfAndGutenberg.pdf), How to guarantee that which specific model is the right one?
 We need to:

 - learn more about the underlying mechanisms.
 - observe the patterns of the data

 In the paper titled [Modeling bursts and heavy tails in human dynamics](http://www3.nd.edu/~networks/Publication%20Categories/03%20Journal%20Articles/Social%20Science/Modeling%20bursts_Phys.%20Rev.%20E%2073,%20036127%20(2006).pdf), Alexei Vázquez et al tried to propose two queuing models to explain the **value** of scaling parameter in the temporal patterns of human behaviors.
-They capture the temporal patterns with two measurements: interevent time $$\tau$$ and waiting times$$\tau_{w}$$.
+They capture the temporal patterns with two measurements: interevent time $$\tau$$ and waiting times $$\tau_{w}$$.

 The time between two consecutive events is called the interevent time, $$\tau$$; the waiting (or response) time, $$\tau_w$$, representing the amount of time a task waits on an individual’s priority list before being executed.